 Our calculation of the diluted share count includes the number of shares from our equity awards with market conditions or performance conditions that would be issuable under the terms of such awards at the end of the reporting period.
 For equity awards with a market condition, the number of shares included in the diluted share count as of the end of each period presented is determined by measuring the achievement of the market condition as of the end of the respective reporting periods.
 For equity awards with an EBITDA performance condition, the number of shares that qualified for vestingas of the end of each period presented are included in the diluted share count when the condition for their issuance was satisfied by the end of the respective reporting periods.
-For equity awards granted in fiscal 2021 with a year-over-year revenue growth performance condition, no shares are included in the diluted share count as of the performance condition over certain periods of time, which have not yet transpired.
-See "Note 9 - Stock-Based Compensation" to our consolidated financial statements for further discussion of our equity awards with market conditions.
+For equity awards granted in fiscal 2021 with a year-over-year revenue growth performance condition, no shares are included in the diluted share count as of October 2, 2021, as vesting of these awards is contingent upon achievement of the performance condition over certain periods of time, which have not yet transpired.
+See "Note 9 - Stock-Based Compensation" to our consolidated financial statements for further discussion of our equity awards with market conditions or performance conditions.